eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 Inline actions are useful in situations where a smart contract action needs to interact with another smart contract.
 Instead of making an external call to the other contract, which could potentially result in a new transaction, the action can be executed inline within the same transaction.

 If any part of the transaction fails, the inline action will unwind with the rest of the transaction.
-Also because they run in the context of the current transaction the order of execution of the inline actions it is guaranteed.
+Because they run in the context of the current transaction the order of execution of the inline actions it is guaranteed.

 The easiest way to execute an inline action is to use `SEND_INLINE_ACTION` macro.